alex-ball/HowTo-DataImpact/how-to-measure-impact.md

 general public, let alone other academics [@colquhoun2014sub].
 He expresses concern that the glamourising of articles leads to inaccuracies, and to overlooking of the detail of the article and its quality.
 He strongly recommends against the use of altmetrics [@colquhoun2014wos].

+One other aspect of acceptance is trust in the data quality (niso) (which still requires work as mentioned previously).

+Even proponents of altmetrics recognise that current practice for career progression focuses on pubslishing traditional journal articles, and that change is required for funders to start recognising other scholarly works and impact.
+(Konkiel, priem, Piwowar)

+The effects of time

+Number of citations tend to increase over time.
+Sometimes there is a publication lag (which altmetrics can fill).
+However altmetrics will not exist for earlier contributions (pre-Twitter, Facebook etc).

+Contributor roles

+Identifying who contributed what to the data - generating, cleaning, documenting, curating Is this more about credit than impact?
+(niso) suggests that alterntive assessment metrics "could play a role in this area by tracking or measuring credit for more non-traditional research outputs such as research data"

 Acknowledgements
 ================